error_outline Your ability to perform this action depends on the privilege settings of your school.

 - Select Peer-reviewed digital test and click Create.

 You can now start adding exercises to your peer-reviewed digital test in the same way as you would for a digital test.
-If you want to start your assignment creation from within a question bank, you can create a digital test like you are used to.
-As soon as you've planned the test into a course, you have the option to change the Grading method.
+If you want to create an assignment from within a question bank, you can select the option 'Digital test' when copying the question bank assignment to your course.
+Once the digital test is copied to your course, you have the option to change the Grading method.
 This is explained below.

 After creating a peer-reviewed digital test, you will need to set up the peer review options.
 This is to confirm the settings for how the digital test will need to be reviewed.